Multilevel Monte Carlo Variational Inference: Introduction

+In this paper, we propose a novel \emph{sampling-based} variance reduction framework for MCVI that ``recycles'' past gradients and parameters based on the Multilevel Monte Carlo (MLMC) method.
+Our method is naturally derived from the reparameterized gradient estimator and is also independent of the design of auxiliary functions for variance reduction.
+Furthermore, our method theoretically guarantees convergence acceleration and the quality of the gradient estimator.
+In addition, several experiments confirm that our method converges faster, reduces variance better, and sometimes achieves better prediction performance than the baseline methods.
+Since MLMC is a pure MC sampling method, our method can be combined with various variance reduction methods that have been proposed~\citep{Ranganath14,Ruiz16, Burda16, Sakaya17, Miller17,Li18,Tucker19}, but it is unclear whether this is possible with RQMC-based methods~\citep{Buchholz18a}.
+We note that our framework can be easily implemented in modern inference libraries such as Pytorch~\citep{pytorch}.
+Our contributions are as follows.

-Our contributions are as follows. \begin{itemize} \item We investigate the idea of using the MLMC method for MCVI on reparameterized gradient estimation. \item We develop an algorithm that gives a low-variance gradient estimator with decreasing the number of samples by ``recycling'' the gradient in the past (see Figure \ref{fig:recycle}). \item Through convergence analysis, we find that the proposed method can accelerate the optimization compared to baseline methods. \item We analyze the quality of the gradient estimator in terms of the \textit{signal-to-noise} ratio (SNR). \end{itemize}
+\begin{itemize} \item We investigate the idea of using the MLMC method for MCVI on reparameterized gradient estimation. \item On the basis of the above idea, we develop an algorithm that provides a low-variance gradient estimator with a small number of samples by ``recycling'' the parameters in the past (see Figure \ref{fig:recycle}). \item Our convergence analysis shows that, in our method, the learning rate scheduler function helps accelerate the optimization compared with the baseline method. \item We also show that our method can improve the quality of gradient estimation by the learning rate scheduler function in terms of the \textit{signal-to-noise} ratio (SNR). \end{itemize}

 The rest of this paper is organized as follows.
-We overview the background in Section \ref{background}.
-In Section \ref{mlmcvi-sec}, we introduce our framework and discuss its theoretical properties.
-We give experimental results and conclusions in Section \ref{exp-sec} and \ref{conclusion}.
+We overview the background and related studies in Section~\ref{background}.
+In Sections~\ref{mlmcvi-sec} and \ref{sec:theoretical_analysis}, we introduce our framework and discuss its theoretical properties.
+Finally, we give experimental results and conclusions in Sections~\ref{exp-sec} and \ref{conclusion}.